rhythmpatel/rhythmpatel/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Rhythm_Ruparelia-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:ishagupta2103@gmail.com)](mailto:rhythm.19@gmail.com)
 -->

-I am a UI/UX Designer and Front-end Developer with 12+ years of experience.
+I am a UI/UX Designer and Frontend Developer with 12+ years of experience.
-Currently working with **Noovosoft**.
+<br>Currently working as Senior Frontend Developer with **Noovosoft**.

 My area of focus lies in designing web and mobile products, user research as well as leading of design & front-end teams.
 I enjoy designing and coding the UI as much as talking with users to iterate and improve the experiences that reach business goals.

 🌱  Currently learning - React / React Native / Shopify

 🔭  I am trying to build a pool of free HTML/CSS blocks in Bootstrap, Foundation and Tailwind CSS and other web design and development related resources -
 [FWR](//fw-r.in/home)

-💬 Let me know if you have a good opportunity to offer.
+💬  Let me know if you have a good project or opportunity to offer.

 ---